 Step 7: Request reindexing on fixed URLs

-In Search Console → URL Inspection → Request indexing for the highest-traffic affected URLs.
-SERP titles typically update within 1-2 weeks after a successful recrawl.
+In Search Console, run URL Inspection on your highest-traffic affected URLs and click Request Indexing.
+SERP titles typically refresh within 1-2 weeks after a successful recrawl; long-tail URLs can take a month or more.

-curlof any route returns the route-specific title in the initial HTML.- Search Console → URL Inspection shows the correct title in the rendered HTML snapshot.
+curlof any route returns the route-specific title in the raw HTML (not just in DevTools).- Search Console URL Inspection -> View Tested Page -> HTML tab shows the correct

 Long-term prevention